cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-The fallback behavior to apply when the internal DNS response code is different from 'NOERROR' or when the response data only contains CNAME records for 'A' or 'AAAA' queries.
+Specify the fallback behavior to apply when the internal DNS response code differs from 'NOERROR' or when the response data contains only CNAME records for 'A' or 'AAAA' queries.

 Available values: "none", "public_dns".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#fallback ZeroTrustGatewayPolicy#fallback}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#fallback ZeroTrustGatewayPolicy#fallback}

 ---